Every few decades, the finance industry gets disrupted by a hot new investing trend.

 Consider, too, that smart beta ETFs are rebalanced on a regular basis to better meet the investing goals set by the portfolio manager.
 The resulting higher turnover may have associated commissions and tax implications that need to be considered.

-- IB Asset Management is a pioneer in online investing.
-IB Asset Management offers a variety of portfolios, including the Smart Beta portfolios, which are managed by IB Asset Management's Chief Investment Officer and Investment Management team.
+- IBKR Asset Management is a pioneer in online investing.
+IBKR Asset Management offers a variety of portfolios, including the Smart Beta portfolios, which are managed by IBKR Asset Management's Chief Investment Officer and Investment Management team.
 The “Smart Beta” approach to portfolio construction is grounded in academic research.
 The goal is to achieve an alternative risk-return profile which is more attractive than a simple capitalization-weighted index such as the S&P 500.
-IB Asset Management Smart Beta portfolios are designed to provide systematic exposure to a fundamental factor or combination of factors.
+IBKR Asset Management Smart Beta portfolios are designed to provide systematic exposure to a fundamental factor or combination of factors.
 Portfolios are constructed using a rules-based approach and offered at a relatively low cost.